Subtree Mode and Applications: Introduction

 \begin{example} Consider a collection $\mathcal{S}$ comprised of $S_0=\texttt{aaaab}$ and $S_1=\texttt{aab}$, and that $\epsilon=1$.
 The output of \CPM is $\{\texttt{aaaa},\texttt{aaaab},\texttt{aaab},\texttt{aab}, \texttt{ab},\texttt{b}\}$, as the difference between the frequency of each of these patterns in $S_0$ and in $S_1$ is at most $1$.
 For instance, the difference for $\texttt{ab}$ is $1-1\leq \epsilon$. \end{example}

 \emph{Consistent Query String (\CSQ).}~In the \CSQ problem, a collection $\mathcal{S}$ of $\Delta$ strings, $S_0, \ldots, S_{\Delta-1}$, is given for preprocessing, and we are asked to quantify how similar a query string $P$ is to the strings in $\mathcal{S}$.
 This can be achieved by counting the number of distinct $q$-grams $Q$ of $P$ whose frequency in $P$ is in the interval ${[\min_{S\in \mathcal{S}}|\occ_S(Q)|-\epsilon,} \max_{S\in \mathcal{S}}|\occ_S(Q)|+\epsilon]$, where $|\occ_S(Q)|$ is the frequency of $Q$ in string $S$ and $\epsilon$ is a user-specified parameter capturing approximate consistency.
 We call each such $q$-gram $\epsilon$-\emph{consistent} with $\mathcal{S}$.
 Clearly, $P$ is similar to the strings in $\mathcal{S}$ if most of its $q$-grams are $\epsilon$-consistent with $\mathcal{S}$.
 The \CSQ problem is particularly relevant for databases of highly-similar strings, which are common in genomics, as they are constructed over collections with a shared evolutionary history or a common function~\cite{shuy2017gisaid,DBLP:journals/nar/MistryCWQSSTPRR21}.
-The \CSQ problem can be solved via a reduction to \SM.
-The values for $q$ and $\epsilon$ can be set based on domain knowledge differently for each query.
+For example, the \CSQ problem can be used for identifying viral species, a core challenge in virology~\cite{vir1,vir2,vir3,vir4,vir5}.
+State-of-the-art methods for this task~\cite{vir3,vir4,vir5} perform $q$-gram based sequence classification but need separate training for each desired $q$ and decide class membership for a pattern (e.g., SARS-Cov-2 vs. Influenza).
+On the contrary, a data structure for \CSQ is built once and queried for any $q$, and it provides numerical scores, which is more informative when sequences have errors, as is often the case in practice.

 \begin{example} Consider two DNA sequences, one that is a genetic variant of SARS-Cov-2~\cite{ncbi_sars_cov_2_2024} and another that is a genetic variant of the Influenza A virus~\cite{ncbi_influenza_a_2025}.
 Suppose that a biologist does not know whether each of these sequences is a genetic variant of SARS-CoV-2 and wants to check this.
 They can use the first sequence as query $P_1$ in a database $\mathcal{S}$ comprised of $2,000$ different genetic variants of the SARS~CoV-2 virus~\cite{ncbi_sars_cov_2_2024}, and solve $\CSQ$ for $\epsilon=0$ and $q=4$.
 They will find that $99.9\%$ of the $q$-grams of $P_1$ are $0$-consistent with $\mathcal{S}$, and conclude that~$P_1$ is very likely a genetic variant of SARS-Cov-2.
 Then, if they repeat the same process with the second sequence as query~$P_2$, they will find that only $3.12\%$ of the $q$-grams of~$P_2$ are $0$-consistent with $\mathcal{S}$.
 Thus, they will conclude that $P_2$ is unlikely to be a genetic variant of SARS-Cov-2. \end{example}